The Women Rulers Of Ancient Greece We Need To Remember

 As the men of Sparta devoted their lives to military and public services, the Spartan women took care of the family’s estate.
 That meant that they had control of the familial wealth and the integrity of the agricultural economy.
 The citizens depended on their wives productivity and management to pay for food and tuition fees for their sons.
 That put great power in the female hands.
 Usually, women in antiquity were not allowed to control more money than the amount necessary for buying a bowl of cereals.
 They could also inherit and transfer wealth in contradiction to women from other places that could not possess anything.
 Of course such an economic power had a serious impact in social rise of Spartan women.
 That is why they could have such a strong opinion for various matters even for politics.
-Aristotle claimed that Spartans were ruled by their wives and one main reason that everyone should reject Sparta’s constitution was this exact freedom of women.
+Women rulers were rare in ancient times and Aristotle claimed that Spartans were ruled by their wives and one main reason that everyone should reject Sparta’s constitution was because of the freedom they gave women.

 When King Leonidas’s wife Gorgo was asked why Spartan women were the only women in Greece that “ruled” their husbands, she answered: “… because we are the only women to give birth to men”.
 In other words only men that were confident enough to accept women as equal were real men.